-(detach)
+ر ے $\sim$ (detach)

 Student's Name (s):

-I have read the Sweet Home Junior High Student & Parent Rights and Responsibilities Handbook.
-I understand that if I have questions or concerns, I should contact the building's principals.
+I have read the Sweet Home Junior High Student &amp; Parent Rights and Responsibilities Handbook I understand that if I have questions or concerns, I should contact the building's principals.

 Signature(s) of parent(s) or guardians(s):

+Date

+Date

-Please detach and return this signed statement to your student's school by September 28, 2018.
+Please detach and return this signed statement to your student's school by September 28, 2021.
+This form can also be submitted electronically via RegiStar.